silbongio/silbongio.github.io/index.md

 I am Associate Professor of Spanish in the Department of Romance and Classical Studies at Michigan State University.

-My research sits at the intersection of Hispanic Linguistics, phonetics and phonology, and sociolinguistics.
-I’m especially interested in how and why pronunciation varies —what these differences reveal about the structure of language, and how they contribute to patterns of variation and change.
-Much of my work focuses on Spanish, whose wide geographic distribution and extensive dialectal diversity make it an ideal language for exploring these questions.
-I also conduct research on second language phonology, with particular interest in how learners’ production and perception inform both theory and pedagogy.
+My research lies at the intersection of Hispanic Linguistics, phonetics and phonology, and sociolinguistics.
+I focus on variation in pronunciation—what it reveals about language structure and how it drives patterns of variation and change.
+Spanish, with its broad geographic distribution and dialectal diversity, is central to my work.
+I also study second language phonology, especially how learner production and perception inform theory and pedagogy.